 The Need to Hire an Attorney For Car Accidents Illustrated in Recent Case

-Plaintiff John Deshotels appealed the trial court's granting of involuntary dismissal of his case against Nicholas J. Fontenot and his insurance company.
-Deshotels alleged he was rear ended by a car driven by Fontenot and injured.The case went to trial and following Deshotels' presentation of his evidence, the insurance company moved for involuntary dismissal pursuant to La.
+Victim John Deshotels learned the hard way what happens when you donÕt have a an attorney represent you in an accident injury claim.
+He took his case to trial unrepresented and lost.
+Even after getting an attorney the damage was done and he lost again in a recent Court of Appeals decision.
+Plaintiff John Deshotels appealed the trial courtÕs granting of involuntary dismissal of his case against Nicholas J. Fontenot and his insurance company.
+Deshotels alleged he was rear ended by a car driven by Fontenot and injured.
+The case went to trial and following Deshotels’ presentation of his evidence, the insurance company moved for involuntary dismissal pursuant to La.
 Code Civ.P. art.
-1672 (B)
+1672 (B).

-Trial courts have discretion to grant an involuntary dismissal if, after weighing the evidence, they determine the plaintiff has not proved their claim by a preponderance of the evidence, or the "more likely than not" standard.
+Trial courts have discretion to grant an involuntary dismissal if, after weighing the evidence, they determine the plaintiff has not proved their claim by a preponderance of the evidence, or the more likely than not standard.

-In this case Deshotels was able to establish at trial that he and Fontenot were in an accident and that Fontenot had $5300 worth of repairs done to his vehicle.
-The parties' stories conflict as to how the accident occurred.
+In this case, Deshotels was able to establish at trial that he and Fontenot were in an accident and that Fontenot had $5300 worth of repairs done to his vehicle.
+The partiesÕ stories conflict as to how the accident occurred.
 Deshotels testified that he suffered pain over his entire body after the accident and went to see Dr. Tommy Fontenot complaining of extreme redness on his left ankle and extreme pain in his neck.
 Deshotels also testified that he took hydrocodone for the pain.
 However, he was unable to produce bills for doctor visits or his medication.
 The evidence was insufficient to prove that Fontenot acted negligently, and the Court of Appeals found that the trial court did not err in that finding.

 The Court of Appeals also disagreed with Deshotels argument that the trial court should have allowed him to introduce the traffic ticket Fontenot received after the accident.
 It is well established that a civil traffic citation is inadmissable to show a party was charged with a traffic violation.